Languages of Thailand: Topolects

-The sole official language of Thailand is Central Thai (Siamese), a native language in Central (including the Bangkok Metropolitan Region), Southwestern, and Eastern Thailand, along with Thai Chinese ethnic enclaves in outer parts of the country such as Hatyai, Bandon, Nangrong, and Mueang Khonkaen.
+The sole official language of Thailand is Central Thai (Siamese), a vernacular language in Central (including the Bangkok Metropolitan Region), Southwestern, and Eastern Thailand, along with Thai Chinese ethnic enclaves in outer parts of the country such as Hatyai, Bandon, Nangrong, and Mueang Khonkaen.
 Central Thai is a Kra-Dai language closely related to Lao, Shan, and numerous indigenous languages of southern China and northern Vietnam.
-It is the principal language of education and government and is spoken throughout the country.
+It is the sole language of education (however, international schools use English, and Chinese school in Maesai use Mandarin) and government, and is spoken throughout the country.
+In practice, almost all Thai nationality are proficient at the level of a native speaker in the Central Thai, despite less than half of the population claiming that they use it as their vernacular language.
 The standard is written in the Thai alphabet, an abugida that evolved from the Khmer script.

 There are several Thai topolects.
-The Central Thai and Southern Thai is successors of Sukhothai language which developed during 17th century.
+The Central Thai and Southern Thai are successors of Sukhothai language which divided during the 17th century.
 Northern Thai is spoken in the northern provinces that were formerly part of the independent kingdom of Lan Na, while Isan (a Thai variant of Lao) and Phu Thai are native languages of the northeast.
-All languages are partially mutually intelligible with Central Thai, with the degree depending on standard sociolinguistic factors.
-Although all are classified as a separate language by most linguists, the Thai government has historically treated them as dialects of one "Thai language" for political reasons of Thai national identity building.
-In the 2010 national census, filling in the four Thai languages are not option.
+These languages are partially mutually intelligible with Central Thai, with the degree depending on standard sociolinguistic factors.
+Although all are classified as separate languages by most linguists, the Thai government has historically treated them as dialects of Thai to build Thai national identity.
+In the 2010 national census, no declared language option was given besides Thai.